jessepav/lacygoill-wiki-backup/fasd.md

 ##
 # How to quickly reference
-## a file or directory I have already opened/visited in the past?
+## a file or directory I have already opened/visited in the past?  (using fasd)

 Use fasd's word mode completion.